 Is Peanut Butter Good For Cats?

 Spreads like nut butter are not good for cats.
-While a few peanuts or a bit of spread that contains only peanuts may not be toxic for a kitty, that does not make it good for them.
+While a few peanuts or a bit of spread that contain only peanuts may not be toxic for a kitty, that does not make it good for them.
 It has no nutritional value and is not something that would ever be part of a feline’s natural diet.
-A kitty will do much better with a meat-based treat, formulated specifically for them.
+A kitty will do much better with a meat-based treat formulated specifically for them.

 Is Peanut Butter Bad For Cats?